Budgend History, Family Crest & Coats of Arms

 The surname Budgend was first found in Huntingdon where they held a family seat from very early times, and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 Early History of the Budgend family

-Another 167 words (12 lines of text) are included under the topic Early Budgend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Budgend research.
+Another 84 words (6 lines of text) are included under the topic Early Budgend History in all our PDF Extended History products and printed products wherever possible.

 Budgend Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Bugden, Bugdon, Budgen and others.